UPPMAX/HPC-python/docs/day2/pandas.rst

 Handling Bad or Missing Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pandas has many standard functions for finding, removing, and replacing both invalid data and data that is real but unwanted.
+Pandas has many standard functions for finding, removing, and replacing missing or unwanted data.
 It has its own functions for detecting missing data in order to detect both regular NaNs and the datetime equivalent, NaT.
+Any of the following functions will work on individual columns or any other subset of the DataFrame as well as the whole.

 =========================================  ============================================================================
 Pandas Function                            Purpose